Pete Spence

-Pete Spence (born Elliot Larkin Ferguson; 1852–1914) was a small-time criminal known for his association with outlaw Cowboys Frank and Tom McLaury, and Ike and Billy Clanton, of Tombstone, Arizona Territory.
+Pete Spence (born Elliot Larkin Ferguson; c.
+1852–1914) was a small-time criminal known for his association with outlaw Cowboys Frank and Tom McLaury, and Ike and Billy Clanton, of Tombstone, Arizona Territory.
 Spence was also a suspect in the assassination of Morgan Earp.
 His wife Marietta Duarte testified that Spence and several friends had talked about killing Morgan, but the judge ruled her testimony inadmissible.
 Spence was first suspected of robbery in 1878 in Goliad County, Texas.
 He was suspected of stealing mules and later a suspect in a stagecoach robbery outside Bisbee, Arizona.
 While a deputy sheriff, he pistol-whipped and killed a man for which he served 18 months of a five-year term before the governor pardoned him.

 Origins

 In the 1880 Tombstone census he gave his age as 28, born in Texas, and listed his occupation as stock raiser.
 He was also reported as having been born in Louisiana in 1850.
 Little is known about his youth, but he enlisted in the Texas Rangers under Captain Wallace in 1874.